 An example of musical depiction through timbre can be seen in the symphonic work Peter and the Wolf by Sergei Prokofiev.
 It tells a story of a Soviet pioneer boy living on a farm with his grandfather and a few animals, where each character is represented by different musical instruments (Morrison 46).
 Peter is represented by a string quartet while his grandfather is portrayed by a bassoon; a duck is depicted by an oboe, a flute portrays a songbird, and the wolf is represented by horns (Morrison 47).
 The reason Prokofiev chose these instruments is because the qualities of their sounds remind us of the sounds of animals or specific voices, where he takes advantage of this perceptual feature to teach children about the timbral qualities of these instruments (Morrison 47).
-From our point of view, there is something it is like to hear a guitar or a songbird, and as such, other people are able to understand this musical reference due to similarities in perceived characteristics.
+From our point of view, there is something-it-is-like to hear a guitar or a songbird, and this representation may have similar features to another, like a flute playing a sequence of high notes.
+By identifying these associations, artists can reference different ideas that others can immediately understand.
 The reason music provides a compelling example of qualia is due to the fact that music is able to evoke emotional responses, potentially giving rise to a series of subjective feelings.
-Moreover, music can be systematized and expressed in symbolic notation, enabling us to depict these subjective experiences visually and conceptually, providing a vocabulary for articulating ineffable feelings in a non-linguistic manner.
-As a result, novel musical ideas can be communicated to others through a variety of different modalities, where music theory provides a means to articulate the relationship between subjective events and objective stimuli.
-Although qualia may seem ineffable, humans have nonetheless discovered several methods for representing or depicting certain qualia.
+Additionally, music can be systematized and expressed in symbolic notation, enabling musicians to depict these subjective experiences visually or conceptually through a vocabulary and theory designed to articulate the relationship between subjective events and objective stimuli.
+Thus, as a combination of subjective experiences resulting from written or verbal instruction, a range of ideas can be expressed or communicated by playing musical instruments in a certain way.
+While some qualia may seem ineffable, others have resulted in entire fields of study.